TedaLIEz/EFundAnalysis/.github/instructions/liquid-prompt.instructions.md

 ---
-applyTo: prompt/**/*.liquid
 description: This rule is helpful for creating LLM prompt template based on Liquid syntax
+applyTo: "prompt/**/*.liquid"
 ---
 # Liquid Prompt Template Guide for GitHub Copilot

+This guide covers Liquid template syntax and prompt management for the FinWeave project.

-This guide is for creating LLM prompt templates using Liquid syntax.
+You are an expert in creating LLM prompt templates using Liquid syntax.
+Liquid is a template language that allows you to create dynamic, reusable prompts with variables, conditionals, loops, and filters.

 ## Key Principles